 - Soak bare-root plants in compost tea for 20 minutes before planting.

 - Dig a trench twice as deep and twice as wide as the root balls of the plants, or dig a hole twice as wide and deep as the individual plant root ball.
 Raspberries are not planted deeply; roots will be only about 3 inches or so deep at planting time.

 - Add a mixture of 2 cups of kelp and 1 cup of bonemeal to the hole prior to planting.

 - Set the plants in the trench or hole so that the crown of the plant is level with the surrounding soil; do not bury the crown.

 - Backfill the trench or hole with half native soil and half aged compost or commercial organic planting mix.
 Be sure to firm in the soil so that there are no air pockets around the roots.

 - When the plant is in place, cut the top off the cane at about 10 inches above the ground; make your cut just above a node.
 This pruning at planting time will cause the cane to grow more strongly when spring comes.
 When new sprouts come up around the original cane in spring, cut down the original cane to the ground; the new shoots will grow rapidly.

-- Mulch raspberries planted in fall to prevent frost from heaving plants out of the soil.
+- Mulch raspberries planted in autumn prevent frost from heaving plants out of the soil.